Philadelphia Giants: Early years

 In 1902, white sportswriter H. Walter Schlichter joined with long-time Negro league player Sol White and Harry A. Smith, sports editor of the Philadelphia Tribune (an African-American newspaper), to organize the Philadelphia Giants.
 Schlichter arranged for the team to play in the major league Columbia Park when the Philadelphia Athletics were on the road.
 Schlichter served as the owner and business manager during the team's existence, and Smith was the assistant business manager.
 White played and captained the team on the field.

 For their first season, the team recruited several star players including catcher Clarence Williams, second baseman Frank Grant, and pitcher John Nelson.
 The 1902 Philadelphia Giants compiled a win–loss–tie record of 81–43–2.
 Throughout the season the Giants issued challenges to the Cuban X-Giants to compete in a Negro league championship series, but the X-Giants declined.
 In October, their first season culminated with a two-game series against the American League champion Philadelphia Athletics.
 The Athletics won both games, 8–3 and 13–9.

+Al Lawson had developed a "portable electric light plant" and exhibition games were held in Pottsville, Camden, and Philadelphia.
+On the night of June 3, 1902, the Giants played the Cosmopolitans club in a six-inning exhibition at Columbia Park, winning 15 to 13.
+The infield was illuminated by lights on 18 poles.
+The Philadelphia Record reported that a shadow was cast across the diamond that strained the eyes of the fans, labeling the exhibition a "disappointment".
+It was the first night baseball game in Philadelphia.

 In 1903, White acquired Harry Buckner, William Binga, Robert Footes, Bill Monroe, and John W. Patterson.
 The team improved its record to 89–37–4.
 Attendance grew, and in September the Giants again challenged the Cuban X-Giants for a championship series.
 This time the challenge was accepted, and games were scheduled for New York, Philadelphia, and Harrisburg.
 The Cuban X-Giants beat Philadelphia behind outstanding pitching by Rube Foster.